-If you would like to get more support in all things publishing, have your book intensively promoted and learn how to navigate social media sites – or to learn how you can make yourself a name as an author through content writing: We offer all this and more for only $159 for three months!
-Learn more about this individual book marketing help: http://www.111Publishing.com/Seminars
+If you would like to get more support in all things publishing, have your book intensively promoted and learn how to navigate social media sites – or to learn how you can make yourself a name as an author through content writing: We offer all this and more for only $179 for three months – or less than $2 per day!
+Learn more about this customized Online Seminar / Consulting for writers: http://www.111Publishing.com/Seminars

 Thanks a lot for following: